cunybpl/nycet_pnp/src/content/guides/components/liquid-to-liquid-heat-exchanger.md

 ## Measurement Strategy

 The measurement strategy for a liquid-to-liquid heat exchanger involves measuring the supply stream flow through the heat exchanger and the temperatures at the supply stream inlet and outlet.
-If a pump is used in the system, the flow rate can be measured at the supply stream pump Measurement locations are generically represented in Figure 1.
+If a pump is used in the system, the flow rate can be measured at the supply stream pump.
+An example of the measurement locations are shown in figure 1.

 <a href="/images/components/2024_0625_LtL HX component_figure 1.jpg">
 <figure class="figure">